nodejs/node/doc/api/fs.md

 `file:` URLs with drive letters must use `:` as a separator just after the drive letter.
 Using another separator will result in a throw.

-On all other platforms, `file:` URLs with a hostname are unsupported and will result in a throw:
+On all other platforms, `file:` URLs with a host name are unsupported and will result in a throw:

 ```js